 A 2014 report from Substance Abuse and Rehabilitation found that people with substance use disorders are more likely to abuse antidepressants.
 The report found that people misuse antidepressants by snorting or injecting them.
 That being said, this practice is not common.

+Since antidepressants do not lead to the euphoria or sedation associated with most forms of drug abuse, they are not generally primary drugs of abuse.
 A mild level of physical dependence does form with prolonged antidepressant use, and people may experience antidepressant discontinuation syndrome when they stop use.
-Oftentimes, doctors advise patients to gradually reduce their dosage when they want to stop taking the medication.
+Doctors often advise patients to gradually reduce their dosage when they want to stop taking the medication.

+Abuse of prescription medications carries significant risks to virtually every area of life.
 Avoid all prescription misuse and abuse by only taking medications as prescribed.
 Never take someone else’s prescription medication, and never mix your medication with other substances, including alcohol.

 If you find yourself struggling with prescription drug use, we highly encourage you to seek help.
 If addiction is left alone, it will only worsen over time.
 Seeking help allows you to take the right steps towards recovery and a much healthier, happier life.

 Withdrawal symptoms are a result of your body’s way of learning to function without a substance it’s grown dependent on.
 Prescription drugs become absorbed and remain active in the body for differing amounts of time.
 Withdrawal symptoms vary from person to person depending on multiple factors.